 With no possibility of receiving a bad conduct discharge, and limitations on brig time, over-punishment is unlikely in a short martial, but a servicemember should know the resulting federal convictions are real and could have an impact on their future career in the military and beyond.
 Also, this additional tribunal for the commander may change the thought process of a servicemember when deciding on whether to refuse an Article 15, knowing there is no longer a guarantee they can have a jury of their peers to decide their guilt or innocence.

-Military law is ever-changing and you need a lawyer who thrives on that change.
+Military law is ever-changing and you need a court martial defence attorney who thrives on that change.
 Military Justice Attorneys are here to defend your rights in a court-martial or short-martial case.
 Give us a call at 844.334.5459 for a free consultation today.